Diagnosing symplecticity in simulations of high-dimensional Hamiltonian systems

+As previously mentioned, we expect that the continuous-time flow conserves symplecticity.
+For the Hamiltonian $\mathcal{H}(q,p) = \frac{1}{2}p^2 + |q|$, the Hamiltonian vector field is smooth except on the measure-zero set $q=0$.
+Away from the exceptional equilibrium $(q,p)=(0,0)$, trajectories cross $q=0$ continuously in phase space.
+Equivalently, one may view the flow as being obtained by gluing together smooth Hamiltonian trajectories on $q>0$ and $q<0$.
+Thus, unlike the discontinuous discrete-time splitting maps above, the continuous-time flow does not break loops in phase space.
+This gives the mechanism by which the continuous-time flow preserves the Poincar{\'e} integral invariant, whereas the discontinuous discrete-time maps need not.

-This simple example illustrates a problem which is generically present in symplectic PIC with piecewise linear interpolation and Strang-splitting time-stepping.
-Indeed, one can manufacture a case in which a given particle effectively experiences this potential, see appendix \ref{appendix:single_particle}.
-Because the approximate time-advance map implied by Hamiltonian splitting yields a discontinuous map in phase-space, crossings of cell-boundaries cause topological loops to break, leading to a loss of conservation of the Poincar{\'e} integral invariant.
+This simple example illustrates a problem which can occur in symplectic PIC with piecewise linear interpolation and Strang-splitting time-stepping.
+Indeed, one can manufacture a case in which a given particle effectively experiences a signed absolute-value potential; see \ref{appendix:single_particle}.
+Because the approximate time-advance map implied by Hamiltonian splitting can be discontinuous in phase space, crossings of cell-boundaries can cause topological loops to break, leading to a loss of conservation of the Poincar{\'e} integral invariant.
 It is worth emphasizing that we expect the continuous-time flow of the piecewise linear PIC system to be symplectic, as with this simple example.
-However, the discontinuous character of the discrete-time flow maps obtained from Hamiltonian splitting methods for these systems results in the breaking of topological loops.
+However, the discontinuous character of the discrete-time flow maps obtained from Hamiltonian splitting methods for such systems can result in the breaking of topological loops.